10 Best Personal Development Books for High Achievers Who Want to Realize Meaningful Growthby Scott Jeffrey

 by Jim Loehr and Tony Schwartz

 Loehr and Schwartz published one of the most important books on personal performance back in 2003.
+And I believe it’s still one of the best personal development books.
 While many of us are obsessed with finding ways of managing our time, these performance experts illuminate that what we’re truly looking for is more energy.

 Breaking energy into the four core categories of physical, mental, emotional, and spirit, The Power of Full Engagement walks you through multiple ways of actualizing more of your potential in each area.
 If you’re an entrepreneur or high-achiever in any area of life, this bestseller will change the way you work and approach everything.